Topological phases of bosons with local parity coupling on a dimerized lattice: Summary and outlook

-At half filling, the system realizes a topological bond order (BO) phase protected by bond-centered inversion symmetry, which cannot be adiabatically connected to a trivial gapped phase without breaking this symmetry.
-This protection can be explicitly lifted, for example, by introducing an inversion-breaking staggered sublattice potential.
-By contrast, at unit filling the smooth crossover between the BO and pair bond order (PBO) regimes indicates that the corresponding topology is not symmetry protected, even though the large-$|V_p|$ limit admits an effective SSH-like description.
+In summary, we have shown that parity order coupled to bond dimerization can give rise to nontrivial bosonic topology, leading to distinct topological responses at different commensurate fillings.
+At half filling, the system realizes a symmetry-protected topological bond order (BO) phase stabilized by bond-centered inversion symmetry, which cannot be adiabatically connected to a trivial insulator without breaking this symmetry.
+In contrast, at unit filling, the smooth crossover between BO and pair bond order (PBO) indicates the absence of symmetry protection, even though the large-$|V_p|$ limit admits an effective SSH-like description of paired bosons.

-Notably, the topological features show close correspondence with earlier studies of SSH models with Bose--Hubbard interactions.
-While the half-filled case was identified in Ref.~\cite{Grusdt_2013}, the unit-filling behavior parallels that reported in Ref.~\cite{Sebastian_2020}.
-This correspondence is particularly striking here, since positive $V_p$ penalizes even empty occupations, underscoring a fundamentally different microscopic route to topology.
+Notably, the observed topological features closely parallel earlier studies of SSH models with Bose--Hubbard interactions~\cite{Grusdt_2013,Sebastian_2020}.
+This correspondence arises because for three-body constraint the parity term reduces to an effective combination of density and interaction terms.
+However, beyond this restricted Hilbert space, the parity coupling naturally generates topological phases at additional fillings that would otherwise require explicit multi-body interactions.

-The parity coupling $V_p$ considered here has previously been discussed in a different context~\cite{Parity_coupling}, indicating that the present model is physical rather than merely a mathematical construction.
-It would be particularly interesting to identify realizations in quantum simulation platforms such as ultracold atoms in optical lattices~\cite{Optical1,Optical2,Optical3,Optical4,Optical5,Optical6}, where local occupation parity and dimerized tunneling can be engineered and controlled.
+The dimerized hopping considered here can be realized using optical superlattices, as demonstrated in some experiments on bosonic and fermionic SSH-type systems~\cite{Atala_2013,Lohse_2015}.
+Direct realization of the parity coupling remains an open challenge.
+It would therefore be particularly interesting to identify implementations in quantum simulation platforms such as ultracold atoms in optical lattices~\cite{Optical1,Optical2,Optical3,Optical4,Optical5,Optical6}, where local occupation parity and dimerized tunneling can be engineered and controlled.

 Finally, while Figs.~\ref{fig:nu}(b) and \ref{fig:nu}(c) provide an overview of the phase structure, a systematic determination of phase boundaries separating gapped and gapless regimes is left for future work.
 It will also be interesting to explore whether global parity can protect the topology in this setting, and how such protection may be selectively broken, for example by introducing pair- or correlated-hopping processes.
 More broadly, our work opens new directions for engineering bosonic quantum phases by tailoring local constraints rather than conventional interactions.